 Q20.
 Are there other actions councils can take in relation to the management of cats?

-The Act allows councils to declare ‘Prohibited Areas’ relating to land within their authority, that allows ‘cat management action’ (return to owner, trap, seize, detain, humanely destroy) to be undertaken.
+The Act allows councils to declare ‘Prohibited Areas’ relating to land within their authority, that allows ‘cat management action’ (trap, seize, detain, humanely destroy) to be undertaken.
+A cat that is taken to a cat management facility will be required to be microchipped and desexed before it is returned to its owner.
 Councils can also declare a ‘cat management area’ within the area of the municipality in which measures may be taken in respect of cats (including cat management action).

 Q21.
 What are the proposed changes to penalties for offences?

-The Draft Cat Management Amendment Bill 2019 includes a range of penalties for the amendments as well increases to some existing penalties to ensure consistency with other related legislation.
+The Cat Management Amendment Bill 2019 proposes a range of new penalties, as well increases to some existing penalties, to ensure consistency with other related legislation.
 The penalties are summarised below (noting a penalty unit is currently $168):